 Make Your Own Salmon Fishing Luck

-By Jock Monteith 17th May 2018
+By Jock Monteith 25th April 2023

-Regardless of how brilliant you are with a fly rod or how good a beat you're fishing there's always still an element of luck involved in catching a salmon.
+Regardless of how brilliant you are with a fly rod or how good a beat you're fishing there's always an element of luck involved in catching a salmon.
 Hooking opportunities are like moving targets on a shooting range that appear and disappear throughout the course of the fishing day and even if they go unnoticed they always do exist.

-What Makes A salmon Take A Fly
+What Makes A Salmon Take A Fly

 It could be a very subtle temperature lift after the sun appears in the morning during the cold Spring months or an atmospheric pressure change or the smell of fresh water in a salmon's nostrils following local rainfall that puts a fish in the right frame of mind to take a fly.
 My advice based on decades of riverbank observational experience is to never allow your head or enthusiasm levels to drop as salmon are indeed 'true masters' of surprise regardless of whether you see any 'favourable' atmospheric benefits or not.